Styrys/Styrys/README.md

 3+ years of experience as Data engineer and MLOps engineer; designing, developing, deploying, and optimizing scalable, robust data pipelines and data warehousing solutions in the Big Data domain.
 Developing python scripts for privacy-preserved record linkage, ML models for removing bias in fair lending policies, developing deploy scripts for MLOps platform are a few among the things I've worked on.

+1+ years of experience as Full-stack engineer; developing application modules using Java and springboot/GraphQL for the credit cards data domain in the fintech space; completed cloud migration projects single-handedly on AWS Suite.

 ---
 ### 🧰 Languages and Tools